-- 1. A system which can withstand two-and-ahalf times the rated lift capacity no matter at what position the load is applied. - 2.
+- 1. A system which can withstand twice the rated lift capacity no matter at what position the load is applied. - 2.
 A system that poses no risk of the lifted load falling from the hooking device.
 For example, equipped with a hook slippage prevention device. - 3.
 A system that poses no risk of the hooking system slipping from the hoe attachment.